 We also know the top Volta GPUs will be running HBM2 memory, as detailed by Oak Ridge’s Summit specs and subsequently in Jen-Hsun's introduction of the architecture in May.
 The GV100 is the super-star GPU, sporting both the NVLink interface - instead of PCIe 3.0 - along with the second-gen stacked high-bandwidth memory design.
 The V100 chip comes with 16GB of HBM2 capable of an incredible 900GB/s of memory bandwidth.

-It’s possible the HBM2 memory will feature in the cut-down, PCIe-based GV102 version built for the Quadro crowd and later the Volta Titan cards.
+The HBM2 memory features in the cut-down, PCIe-based GV100 version built for the Volta Titan card, and probably later the Quadro crowd.
 The strategy for the current Pascal generation, however, has been to run both HBM2 and the NVLink interconnect on the Tesla accelerators with a switch to GDDR5X and PCIe 3.0 for the less-expensive Quadro and consumer variants.
-I doubt that will change for Volta, with the GV102 parts probably sporting the new GDDR6 technology.
+I doubt that will change for subsequent Volta cards, with the expected GV102 parts probably sporting the newer GDDR6 technology.

 The first consumer-focused Volta GPUs, however, will be the GV104 chips, potentially set to go into the GTX 2080 and GTX 2070 cards.
 These would be built using GDDR6, allowing Nvidia to pump large capacity, high-performance frame buffers into their cards without the extra expense of HBM2.
 GDDR6 isn’t as pacey as HBM2 but is definitely speedier than GDDR5X, offering a data rate of 16Gbps as opposed to the former’s 14Gbps top speed.
 That also means it comes with a chunk of extra bandwidth too.